Jeffrey C. Wint, M.D.

 Dr. Wint is a Clinical Assistant Professor of Orthopedic Surgery at Boston University School of Medicine and a Clinical Instructor of Orthopedic Surgery at Tufts University School of Medicine.
 He is licensed in Massachusetts, Connecticut, New Jersey and New York.

 Dr. Wint Has received recognition for several years now from patient reviewed websites.
-In 2010, 2011 and 2012 He received a patient's choice award and compassionate doctor award.
-He had received the patients choice awards for several years prior.
-Dr. Wint has been named in 2013 as a Top Ten Doctor.
+This has included a 5 year anniversary patient's choice award ( 2008-2013) and a compassionate doctor award for 2010-2014. .
+He has been named in 2013 as a Top Ten Doctor.
 Dr WInt is a Castle Connolly Top Doctor for 2012-2015, with his online profile here.

 Dr. Wint also has privileges at Mary Lane Hospital in Ware, where the Hand Center has a part time satellite office as well as Cooley Dickinson Hospital in Northampton and Mercy Medical Center in Springfield, Massachusetts.
-He has just been granted privileges at Johnson Memorial Medical Center in Stafford Springs, CT. and the Hand Center Connecticut satellite office is opening soon in Enfield.
+He has just been granted privileges at Johnson Memorial Medical Center in Stafford Springs, CT. and the Hand Center's Connecticut satellite office is now open in Enfield.
 He does much of his outpatient surgery at The Pioneer Valley Surgicenter which is directly below the Hand Center offices in Springfield where he serves on the board.
-Dr. Wint was also the medical director for Novacare Rehabilitation in Springfield for many years.
+Dr. Wint was also formerly the medical director for Novacare Rehabilitation in Springfield for many years.

 Dr. Wint has presented at national meetings with topics ranging from endoscopic carpal tunnel release to congenital hand problems.
 His poster presentation at the American Academy of Orthopaedic of Surgeons entitled "Endoscopic Carpal Tunnel Release avoiding pitfalls and complications" was used by the manufacturer of the Endoscopic Carpal Tunnel Surgery device for educational talks throughout North America.
 He has written several articles published locally and appeared on local news and radio and for over twenty years has been promoting hand safety in our community including Doctors on Call, Safe Kids of Western Massachusetts and The Safety Council of Western Massachusetts.
 He is responsible for efforts towards reducing snow blower injuries, pumpkin cutting injuries and industrial hand injuries among others.
 Some of his campaigns to reduce injuries to the hand in the home and at work have received national exposure and international recognition.
 He has authored a poster exhibit titled "Power Saw Injuries of the Hand" at the annual meeting of the American Society for Surgery of the Hand in Seattle, WA.
 He is devoted to promoting ongoing safety and the prevention of hand injuries in our community.